jy0000/Countability-frontend/README.md

       <router-link to="/login">
         Sign in
       </router-link>
-      to create, edit, and delete freets.
+      to create, edit, and delete posts.
     </h3>
   </article>
 </section>